Priyanshu250903/ai-hiring-bias-detection/README.md

-# ai-hiring-bias-detection
-An AI-driven system for resume screening and bias detection that analyzes candidate data, identifies potential biases in hiring decisions, and promotes fair and transparent recruitment using data-driven insights.
 # AI Hiring Bias Detection System

 > Detecting, measuring, and mitigating bias in AI-driven recruitment — promoting fair, transparent, and responsible hiring.